 STEP 2.

-Insert a small flat head screwdriver between the keyboard and base.
-Carefully lift up the keyboard as it shown on the picture below.
+Insert a small flat head screwdriver under the keyboard and carefully lift it up as shown on the picture below.

 STEP 3.

-Sony Vaio PCG-V505 laptop can handle up to 1GB memory total.
-You can install up to 512MB memory stick into each slot.
+Sony Vaio PCG-V505 can handle up to 1GB RAM total.
+You can install up to 512MB stick into each slot.

 STEP 4.